globalbiodata/inventory_2022/README.md

 The Snakemake pipelines are built such that they capture the workflow logic, while all configurations are stored separately.
 This makes it possible to adjust the workflows without changing source code or the Snakemake pipelines.

-Most of the configurations are stored in [config/config.yml](config/config.yml) such as train/validation/split ratios and output directories.
+Configurations for reproducing original results are in [config/train_predict.yml](config/train_predict.yml) such as train/validation/split ratios and output directories.
+Configurations for updating the inventory are in [config/update_inventory.yml](config/update_inventory.yml).

 Configurations regarding model training parameters are stored in [config/models_info.tsv](config/models_info.tsv), such as number of epochs, and convenient model names as well as official HuggingFace model names.